jaeyk/academic-kickstart/content/home/bio.md

 I am a first-generation college student and came from a low-income background.
 I have fought a constant uphill battle to pursue my academic career.
 I am committed to increasing diversity and inclusion in computational social science through my research, teaching, and mentoring.

 When I do not write or code, I enjoy running and cooking.
+I learned almost everything I need to know about professionalism from reading Haruki Murakami's "What I Talk About When I Talk About Running."